BYU Cougars baseball

 The BYU Cougars baseball team is a varsity intercollegiate athletic team of Brigham Young University in Provo, Utah, United States.
-The team is a member of the West Coast Conference, which is part of the National Collegiate Athletic Association's Division I. BYU's first baseball team was fielded in 1908.
+The team is a member of the Big 12 Conference, which is part of the National Collegiate Athletic Association's Division I. BYU's first baseball team was fielded in 1908.
 The team plays its home games at Larry H. Miller Field in Provo, Utah.
 The Cougars are coached by Trent Pratt.